maninwindow/White/README.md

 ## Contributing
 White needs contributors to keep improving.
 There is plenty to do:

  - Write documentation.
-Currently on docs.teststack.net but will likley be migrated to the GitHub wiki, the wiki is publically editable so jump in, migrate a page or improve an existing one.
+Currently on docs.teststack.net but will likely be migrated to the GitHub wiki, the wiki is publically editable so jump in, migrate a page or improve an existing one.
  - Look into any of the open issues, submit a pull request or suggest a fix which could help the issue be closed
  - Pick up a failing test on the https://github.com/TestStack/White/tree/UIAComWrapper branch.
  - Add a new test